CH EPR FHIR (R4)

 The JWT ch_epr extension

-The Authorization Server and Resource Server SHALL support the following extensions to the JWT access token for an EPR user:
+The IUA Authorization Server and IUA Resource Server SHALL support this extension to convey the user's EPR identifier in the JWT access token of the Get Access Token Response.
+Its attributes are:

 The JWT ch_group extension

-The Authorization Server and Resource Server SHALL support the following extensions to the JWT access token for a list of groups a subject is member of:
+The IUA Authorization Server and IUA Resource Server SHALL support this extension in the JWT access token for a list of groups a subject of role healthcare professional is a member of.
+For users of role assistant, the groups SHALL be the groups of the healthcare professional the assistant is acting on behalf of.

 The JWT ch_delegation extension